bohnelang/Zebra_ZPL_new.ppd/README.md

 # Zebra_ZPL_EN_DE.ppd
 CUPS PPD file for Zebra label printer GX GK 420 430 and more with ZPL language interpreter

-Zebra label printer prints charactes that a rasterd to image that is print by label printer.
+Zebra label printer prints charactes that are rastered to image that is print by label printer.

 https://opensource.apple.com/source/cups/cups-450/cups/filter/rastertolabel.c.auto.html